Quirky Cooking

 SHOPPING LOCALLY: In this pandemic, leaving the house to shop furthers virus spread.
 We want to find ways to support our local stores, so check if they have online shopping options, or if they can deliver after you phone in your order.
 Many small shops and cafes/restaurants have diverted their employees to driving deliveries to their customers and doing no-contact drop-offs on doorsteps followed by a phone call to the customer that their order is outside.
 Many cafes and restaurants are also setting up drive thrus.
 Call your favourite shops/cafes/restaurants and ask them what options they have in place, and keep supporting them as much as possible so they can keep their business afloat in this crisis.

 GROCERY DELIVERY: Set up an account with your local grocery store and familiarise yourself with their terms.
 This is one of the most important things you can do in this crisis.
 Perishable groceries are something you can’t stock up on too much in advance.
 The best way to protect yourself (other than growing your own food!) is to find stores that deliver.
 If your local store doesn’t offer an online ordering option, ask if they will consider taking call-in orders, charge your credit card, and have an employee drop off the items at your door.
 Everyone stays safe.
-If your local shops can’t or don’t want to offer that choice, look up FOOD AND GROCERY DELIVERY APPS and see if they can deliver to your area.
-Greti says, “I have been doing online grocery shopping (from stores and a few from delivery apps) exclusively for 4 weeks and we have been well supplied.
-Look at the terms the apps have.
-Some charge steep delivery fees.”
+If your local shops can’t or don’t want to offer that choice, look up food and grocery delivery apps.

 ONLINE SHOPPING ACCOUNTS: Check out online stores for things you use regularly, and set up an account.
 If your supply chains are running dry, stores will be out of goods first, then online retailers.
 In this crisis, shopping online actually helps curb virus spread.
 It keeps people at home, keeps employees much safer (no more contact with the public).
 Also, warehouse workers are spaced farther apart from each other, making them safer.